10 Industrials Stocks With Whale Alerts In Today's Session

 Explanation

-• For PLUG (NASDAQ:PLUG), we notice a call option sweep that happens to be bearish, expiring in 9 day(s) on October 22, 2021.
-This event was a transfer of 1012 contract(s) at a $35.00 strike.
-This particular call needed to be split into 27 different trades to become filled.
-The total cost received by the writing party (or parties) was $118.1K, with a price of $117.0 per contract.
-There were 994 open contracts at this strike prior to today, and today 13274 contract(s) were bought and sold.
+• For FCEL (NASDAQ:FCEL), we notice a call option sweep that happens to be bullish, expiring in 3 day(s) on October 22, 2021.
+This event was a transfer of 600 contract(s) at a $8.50 strike.
+This particular call needed to be split into 36 different trades to become filled.
+The total cost received by the writing party (or parties) was $32.1K, with a price of $54.0 per contract.
+There were 8682 open contracts at this strike prior to today, and today 19555 contract(s) were bought and sold.

-• For ENVX (NASDAQ:ENVX), we notice a call option trade that happens to be bearish, expiring in 37 day(s) on November 19, 2021.
-This event was a transfer of 507 contract(s) at a $20.00 strike.
-The total cost received by the writing party (or parties) was $103.9K, with a price of $205.0 per contract.
-There were 134 open contracts at this strike prior to today, and today 1055 contract(s) were bought and sold.
+• For CFX (NYSE:CFX), we notice a call option trade that happens to be bullish, expiring in 31 day(s) on November 19, 2021.
+This event was a transfer of 3000 contract(s) at a $52.50 strike.
+The total cost received by the writing party (or parties) was $405.0K, with a price of $135.0 per contract.
+There were 29 open contracts at this strike prior to today, and today 5019 contract(s) were bought and sold.

-• Regarding XPO (NYSE:XPO), we observe a call option sweep with bullish sentiment.
-It expires in 100 day(s) on January 21, 2022.
-Parties traded 360 contract(s) at a $82.50 strike.
-This particular call needed to be split into 29 different trades to become filled.
-The total cost received by the writing party (or parties) was $100.7K, with a price of $280.0 per contract.
-There were 1050 open contracts at this strike prior to today, and today 790 contract(s) were bought and sold.
+• Regarding UAL (NASDAQ:UAL), we observe a put option sweep with bearish sentiment.
+It expires in 3 day(s) on October 22, 2021.
+Parties traded 1336 contract(s) at a $44.00 strike.
+This particular put needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $51.8K, with a price of $38.0 per contract.
+There were 13325 open contracts at this strike prior to today, and today 2128 contract(s) were bought and sold.

-• For INFO (NYSE:INFO), we notice a call option trade that happens to be bullish, expiring in 2 day(s) on October 15, 2021.
-This event was a transfer of 500 contract(s) at a $120.00 strike.
-The total cost received by the writing party (or parties) was $37.5K, with a price of $75.0 per contract.
-There were 7304 open contracts at this strike prior to today, and today 528 contract(s) were bought and sold.
+• For PLUG (NASDAQ:PLUG), we notice a put option trade that happens to be neutral, expiring in 3 day(s) on October 22, 2021.
+This event was a transfer of 496 contract(s) at a $33.00 strike.
+The total cost received by the writing party (or parties) was $42.6K, with a price of $86.0 per contract.
+There were 1591 open contracts at this strike prior to today, and today 1850 contract(s) were bought and sold.

-• For MMM (NYSE:MMM), we notice a put option trade that happens to be bearish, expiring in 247 day(s) on June 17, 2022.
-This event was a transfer of 240 contract(s) at a $160.00 strike.
-The total cost received by the writing party (or parties) was $190.8K, with a price of $795.0 per contract.
-There were 78 open contracts at this strike prior to today, and today 245 contract(s) were bought and sold.
+• For UPS (NYSE:UPS), we notice a call option trade that happens to be bearish, expiring in 150 day(s) on March 18, 2022.
+This event was a transfer of 1000 contract(s) at a $200.00 strike.
+The total cost received by the writing party (or parties) was $845.0K, with a price of $845.0 per contract.
+There were 171 open contracts at this strike prior to today, and today 1039 contract(s) were bought and sold.

 Options Alert Terminology